thaupo/thaupo/README.md

 ### About

-Data Science undergraduate focused on building real-world ML systems — not just notebooks.
+Data Science undergraduate focused on building real-world ML systems.

 My work centers on: